Becoming a Mara’kame – part of the Story of El Grupo Tatewari

 Our elders tell us that the only way humans truly learn the value of something is by having it taken away.
 It’s an unfortunate design feature of the human mind.
 They teach that the antidote to the folly of the mind is through cultivating the heart energy of Fire and following traditional ways of building and maintaining relationship with the Divine forces which give us everything we need to sustain our lives.
 There are countless traditional stories about this from all corners of the earth.

 So in a way our story begins with the Huichol story of the Singer, Tematsi Kauyumari also known as the Blue Deer.
 In his song the peoples lost their way from living in reciprocal relationship with the Gods and the heart-knowing and joy that comes from that.
 We have forgotten to how listen to the winds of the four directions.
-Forgotten how to make the offerings to the sacred places and how to cultivate our own heart wisdom as a reliable guide to a good life: living in a balanced vibrant community of presences in the living natural world.
-So in a way our story could begin with this Remembering showing up and mysteriously drawing this small group of people together.
+Forgotten how to make the offerings to the sacred places and how to cultivate our own heart wisdom as a reliable guide to a good life: living in a balanced vibrant community of humans and other than human peoples.
+So in a way our story could begin with this Remembering showing up and mysteriously drawing a small group of people together.